 - In a pan, add the oil and saute the onion until soft.
 Add them to the beans.

 - Add the flax, grated beetroot, parsley, toasted sunflower seeds, soy sauce, cumin, oregano and paprika, and mix well.

 - Pulse the oats in a blender or food processor until coarsely chopped.
-Add to the bowl along with the bread crumbs, salt and pepper.
+Add to the bowl along with the almond flour, salt and pepper.

 - Mix well, and shape the dough into patties (if they’re too wet, add a little extra oats until they hold nicely).